The 2020 edition of Fall Rhapsody is over!

 A favourite among local residents and visitors — and for good reason — Gatineau Park often reaches visitor capacity in the fall.
 For the best and safest experience, head for Meech Creek Valley, Philippe Lake or Luskville Falls.
 These places are less busy than the parkways, and the trails in these areas will lead you to lakes, lookouts and scenic covered bridges.
 The different types of trees you’ll find there provide a completely different view and experience.

-Those who really have their heart set on seeing the southern sector should plan on going there during the week, or plan on taking the free NCC shuttle during the weekend, which stops at Pink Lake and the Mackenzie King Estate.
+Those who really have their heart set on seeing the southern sector should plan on going there during the week.
 It’s also important to note that, during Fall Rhapsody, Gatineau Park parkways are open only for active users every day until noon.
 Motor vehicles can access the parkways daily from noon until 30 minutes after sunset.

 Plan your visit